 Join us as we uncover a musical treasure trove of unheard gems, world premiere songs, and old favorites like “New York Romance” and “Sweet Appreciation.”
 Featuring an all-star cast, a four-piece band, a collection of never before heard stories, and even some surprise guests, this concert promises to be an unforgettable evening for generations of young and old musical theatre fans alike.

-Featuring: John Battagliese, LaDonna Burns (National Tour: Rent), Vincent DeSeno, Victoria Duffy, Tony Award-winner Daisy Eagan (Broadway: The Secret Garden), Taylor Iman Jones (Broadway: Head Over Heels, Groundhog Day), Sarah Kleist, Sarah Rachel Lazarus, and SP Monahan.
+Featuring: Joseph Allen, John Battagliese, LaDonna Burns (National Tour: Rent), Lynn Craig (Off-Broadway: Lazarus), Vincent DeSeno, Tony Award-winner Daisy Eagan (Broadway: The Secret Garden), Megan Griggs, James Anthony Hunsaker, Jordana Kagan, David Kelii Kahawaii, Sarah Kleist, Laura Laureano, Sarah Rachel Lazarus, Barrett Leddy, Nic Mains, Lorraine Brönte Magee, SP Monahan, and Rebecca Murillo.

 A workshop exploration on human self-deception and power based on George Orwell’s Animal Farm.
 Directed by Veselka Kuncheva, designed by Marieta Golomehova with music composed by Hristo Namliev.
 In May/June of 2018, the Nostos Ensemble (@nostosensemble) traveled to Stara Zagora, Bulgaria for the first stage of the International Creative Lab: Orwell Studio, funded through the Bulgarian-American Exchange Program, administered by the Art Office Foundation, and supported by Pace School of Performing Arts.
 In September of 2018, the next stage of the laboratory culminated with the New York premiere of Animal Farm.